 However, connective tissue strength is really, really important because injuries to connective tissues are honestly the most common injuries I see among endurance athletes.
 (Just think about it: Tendonitis, Plantar Fasciitis, and MCL/ACL tears are all connective tissue injuries.)
 My experience has been that these injuries can almost always be traced back to athletes doing too much too soon; they progress their training at a faster rate than their connective tissues can adapt, strengthen, and develop.
 When the connective tissues are overloaded, overuse injuries occur.

-Walking strengthens connective tissues in an honestly lovely way; we are imposing just our body weight on them (versus up to seven times our body weight in running, which makes running more corrosive and risky) and thus we are gently imposing simulus on them.
+Walking strengthens connective tissues in an honestly lovely way; we are imposing just our body weight on them (versus up to seven times our body weight in running, which makes running more corrosive and risky) and thus we are gently imposing stimulus on them.

 In addition to this all-important connective tissue strength and development, walking also generates positive changes in the cardiovascular and respiratory systems.
 It lowers blood pressure, helps stabilize and control blood sugar (especially if the walking is done after eating), and helps develop our lung capacity.
 Walking also protects our joints - especially the knees and the hips - by lubricating them.
 If you've ever heard the phrase “motion is lotion”, this is why.